 - How long the condition is expected to last

 - Your opinion or preference

 The symptoms of allergic rhinitis sometimes look like other conditions or medical problems.
-Always see your child’s health care provider for a diagnosis.
+Always see your child’s healthcare provider for a diagnosis.

-Treatment options for rhinitis may include:
+Treatment choices for rhinitis may include: